jxlee423/Edge-Flow-Hypothesis-Tests/EFHT - Analysis/README.md

 ├── data/
 │
 |
-├── notebooks/
+├── Standard Testing Pipeline.ipynb
-│   └── Standard Testing Pipeline.ipynb         # A Jupyter notebook to run the pipeline on multiple datasets.
+│
 |
 ├── outputs/
 │   └── (This folder is created automatically to store all results)